THE DANCE + SOCIAL JUSTICE CONFERENCE

 Now a resident of the United States, where she has been since 1999, she performs at Liberian community events across the country.
 In 2013 Fatu co-founded and became the artistic director of the Liberian Women’s Chorus for Change, an ensemble of highly-accomplished Liberian women singers, dancers and songwriters, all based in Philadelphia.
 Together they perform for local Liberian audiences, providing inspiration and a safe space for discussions of domestic violence and other issues of concern to the community.
 Fatu has been honored with a Leeway Foundation Transformation Award (2013) and a Pew Fellowship in the Arts (2014).
 In 2015, she was artist-in-residence at Brandeis University’s Creativity, Arts and Social Transformation program, where she performed and taught in conflict resolution, ethnomusicology, dance and women’s studies classes.

-Senior Community Action Manager, Community Action program of Gibney Dance
+Senior Director of Community Action and Artist Services of Gibney Dance